DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 happened there is a real chance that the Internet will cease to exist.

-# 3. From Collective Intelligence to Distributed Competence
+# Chapter 3.
+From Collective Intelligence to Distributed Capability

 The reason why freedom of expression takes on such importance as an issue is because it lies at the very core of the collective organization